 If you haven't heard, Donegal airport has been awarded the most scenic airport landing in the world.
-As of next week, flights to Donegal are due to restart.
 The airport, situated in the county's Gaeltacht area is only the beginning of what the Irish-speaking area has to offer.
 As a regular visitor*, here's what I recommend if you have 48 hours

 Flying into Donegal is a breathtakingly beautiful experience in itself.
 From there, pick up a car and drive the short journey to Donegal's highest peak, Mount Errigal.
 If you're so inclined, you can hike to the top, if not, enjoy feeling very small in its presence.

-Upon your descent, make your way to The Cúirt Hotel or Caifé Kitty for a spot of lunch before you visit Machaire Chlochair beach where the stunning shipwreck, Bád Eddie still sits on the white sand 41 years after it first arrived.
+Upon your descent, make your way to The Cúirt Hotel or Caifé Kitty for a spot of lunch before you visit Machaire Chlochair beach where the stunning shipwreck, Bád Eddie still sits on the white sand over 40 years years after it first arrived.

 You can't go to Gaoth Dobhair and not visit its most well-renowned pub, Teach Hiúdaí Beag, made famous for its wealth of traditional music and epic Sunday sessions.